-In Estonia, the term vulnerability is frequently used in various official documents and reports dealing with cyber security9.
+In Estonia, the term vulnerability is frequently used in various official documents and reports dealing with cyber security.
 What is notable in these texts, however, is that the term is almost always used to refer to infrastructures and technological weaknesses, such as software or hardware issues.
-For example, the latest annual cyber security assessment Report produced by the Estonian Information Systems Authority (2019) contains phrases such as "whenever devices are vulnerable, that vulnerability gets exploited", "devices in private and public networks use the same vulnerable software" (Estonian Information Systems Authority, 2019: 8) and "vulnerability on the chips used on the EstonianID card" (Estonian Information Systems Authority, 2019: 51).
+For example, the latest annual cybersecurity assessment Report produced by the Estonian Information Systems Authority (2019) contains phrases such as "whenever devices are vulnerable, that vulnerability gets exploited", "devices in private and public networks use the same vulnerable software" (Estonian Information Systems Authority, 2019: 8) and "vulnerability on the chips used on the EstonianID card" (Estonian Information Systems Authority, 2019: 51).
 In a similar vein, whenever the term resilience appears in these documents, it refers solely to certain desired technological attributes of information systems and digital services, as in the phrase "strong technological resilience" (Estonian Information Systems Authority, 2019: 53).
-This observation serves as a useful reminder that in this context, vulnerability and resilience are qualities of the systems and not of the people affected by cyber-attacks.
-However, as the Cyber Security Strategy (2018) underlines, the Estonian state and people are the first to pay for the consequences of cyber-attacks.
-Peoples' vulnerability also varies depending on the time of the outage (summer-winter, day-night etc.), the presence of vital service providers in their area and the relative position of the problem in the critical infrastructure (Matthewman and Byrd, 2014).
+This observation serves as a useful reminder that in this context, vulnerability and resilience are qualities of the systems under attack and not of the people affected by cyber-attacks.
+However, as the Cyber Security Strategy underlines, the Estonian state and people are the first to pay for the consequences of cyber-attacks.
+Indeed, the nature and scope of the cyber-attack affects the most exposed groups, which become more vulnerable than others.
+For example, when a cyber-attack causes power disruptions, one can argue that people in rural areas are more likely to have access to firewood, fresh drinking water and enough farm food supplies to go through the outage (Klaos, 2019).
+Peoples' vulnerability also varies depending on the time of the outage (summer-winter, day-night etc.), the presence of vital service providers in their area and the relative position of the problem in critical infrastructure (Matthewman and Byrd, 2014).
+In terms of wealth, poorer families have less opportunities to prepare themselves for crises materially and may therefore suffer from the lack of supplies and necessities (Klaos, 2019).
+While the factors which may contribute to peoples' vulnerability in such situations are generally known by emergency managers, reaching out to particular segments of population to raise their risk awareness remains a challenge (Saar, 2019).

-While the notion of cyber-attack is not used in statistical population surveys, they do address individuals who have experienced vulnerabilities due to cyber-attacks.
-For example, Estonian Statistics measures a "share of internet and computer users aged 16-74 in the last 12 months who experienced at least one of the following security vulnerabilities: Infection with virus or other malware resulting in lost data and/or time; abuse of personal data entered on the internet or other infringement of privacy; financial losses sustained from following instructions in a malicious email, spoofed website; falling victim to card fraud; children accessing inappropriate web content" (Estonia's national Cyber security Strategy 2019-2022, 2018: 65).
+While the notion of cyber-attack is not used in statistical population surveys, they do address individuals who have experienced security vulnerabilities.
+For example, Estonian Statistics measures a "share of internet and computer users aged 16-74 in the last 12 months who experienced at least one of the following security vulnerabilities: Infection with virus or other malware resulting in lost data and/or time; abuse of personal data entered on the internet or other infringement of privacy; financial losses sustained from following instructions in a malicious email, spoofed website; falling victim to card fraud; children accessing inappropriate web content" (Estonia's national Cybersecurity Strategy 2019-2022, 2018: 65).